 Climb aboard majestic locomotives for a cruise through the Sierra foothills

 It’s unbelievable but true: you can still wade into the shallows of the South Fork of the American River and find flecks of gold, just like the fortune-seeking pioneers first did over a century and a half ago.
-One of the best places to do it is in Jamestown, one of California’s original Gold Rush towns.
+One of the best places to do it is in Jamestown, one of California’s original Gold Rush towns in Tuolumne County.

 Try your hand at prospecting—shops around town still sell gold-sifting pans.
 Ask to be shown the special swirl technique that helps separate tiny bits of the precious metal from river silt.
 Admittedly, it is hard to know what’s what in the bottom of your pan, especially with plenty of “fool’s gold”(technically worthless iron pyrite glittering in the bottom of your pan).
 For better luck, plus geological and historical trivia while you search and swirl, try panning with a guide.